seunggookim/seunggookim.github.io/_projects/proj_myelin-imaging.md

 ### Don't we have diffusion-weighted imaging for myelination?

 In diffusion-weighted imaging (DWI), the measure of fractional anisotropy (FA) of a fitted diffusion tensor is often interpreted as a correlate of axonal myelination.
-This assumes parallel axons in a voxel, thus the myelination of parallel axons would restrict water diffusion inside the axons as more anisotropic (i.e., more eliptical).
+This assumes parallel axons in a voxel, thus the myelination of parallel axons would restrict water diffusion inside the axons as more anisotropic (i.e., more elliptical).
 This may be the case in certain white matter bundles, but not in the cortex.

 <!--